 At first glance, the giant sports franchise and the church of Martin Luther appear to have little in common.
-On further inspection however, they share a number of characteristics.
-Both NASCAR and the Lutheran church see their greatest attendance on Sundays, but also see a marked drop in attendance if it should rain.
-Both NASCAR and the church have a core group of individuals at work while the majority are spectators.
+On further inspection, however, they share a number of characteristics.
+Both NASCAR and the Lutheran church see their greatest attendance on Sundays but also see a marked drop in attendance if it should rain.
+Both NASCAR and the church have a core group of individuals running in circles while the majority are spectators.

 New Race is a Blend of Two Cultures